amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 }
 ```

+Sure, here's the explanation in simple plain English:

+Let's say you have a word "Hello" and you want to find another word "lo" inside it.
+Imagine you're checking each letter of "Hello" one by one to see if they match the letters of "lo."

+You start with the first letter of "Hello," which is "H." Then you compare it with the first letter of "lo," which is "l."
+Since they don't match, you stop checking and move to the next letter of "Hello."

+You continue this process for each letter in "Hello."
+If you find a letter that doesn't match the corresponding letter in "lo," you stop checking that part of "Hello" and move on to the next letter.

+But if you do find matching letters all the way to the end of "lo," that means you've found the word "lo" inside "Hello."
+You would then say, "Found at position [position number]."
+The position number tells you where "lo" starts in the word "Hello."

+So, this code is like a game where you're looking for a hidden word "lo" inside the word "Hello."
+You check each letter and see if they match.
+If they do match and the hidden word "lo" is all there, you announce where you found it in "Hello."
+If they don't match, you move on to the next starting point in "Hello" to check again.

 > `(j === targetString.length -1)` vs `(originalString[i + j] === targetString[j] && j === targetString.length -1)`

 In the given code, you're trying to find a specific target string ("lo") inside an original string ("Hello").
 Let's break down the two parts you mentioned: